beth94victoria/kraftme/README.md

   - Showing users a history of their purchases or sales

 #### 10. Detail any third party services that your *App* will use.
+  * **Heroku** - used for the app deployment.
+Heroku is a cloud platform that lets companies build, deliver, monitor and scale apps.
+  * **Stripe** - used to process payments from users.
+Stripe is a payment platform application to manage revenue and the cloud infrastructure provides reliability.
+  * **Cloudinary** - we used cloudinary for image file uploads.
+Cloudinary offers an incredibly feature-rich image and video platform.
+It allows to securely upload & store as many images and videos as needed, at any scale, from any source.
+It also uses a powerful API for fast upload directly from users’ browsers or mobile apps.

 #### 11. Describe (in general terms) the data structure of marketplace apps that are similar to your own (e.g. eBay, Airbnb).
+  * **Etsy** has Users, Items, Favourites, Conversations, Cart, Purchases, Reviews and Shop.
+You need to open a shop to be able to post items for sale.
+Items are also organized in Categories and Subcategories.
+  * **Ebay** has Users, Items, Bids/Offers, Purchase History, Watching, Saved Searches, Saved Sellers, and Messages.
+Items are also categorized in Categories and Subcategories.
+  * **Gumtree** has Users, Ads, Messages, Watchlist.
+Ads are also categorized in Categories and Subcategories.

 #### 12. Discuss the database relations to be implemented.
+**User** is used as a foreign key for most of the other tables in the database.
+It is used as a foreign key for **Role**, with a *has and belongs to many* relationship.

+**User** is also used as a foreign key for **Product**, which *belongs to* **User**. **User** has a *one to many* relationship with **Product**.

+**Product** is used as a foreign key for **Order**, which *belongs to* **Product**. **Order** also has **User** as foreign key, used as both Buyer and Seller IDs.

 #### 13. Describe your project’s models in terms of the relationships (active record associations) they have with each other.
+  * **User** - has many products, has many Buy and Sell orders under Order, has and belongs to many Roles.
+  * **Product** - belongs to User, has many Orders
+  * **Orders** - belongs to Product, belongs to Buyer and Seller referenced from User
+  * **Role** - belongs to and has many relationships to User

 #### 14. Provide your database schema design.
+The ERD for the KraftMe Marketplace application can be found [here](./docs/erd/kraftme_erd.png)

 #### 15. Provide User stories for your *App*.
+User stories were written on to cards on our Trello Board.
+Progress of our project over time, including how user stories were added, modified, and addressed in the project can be seen [here](./docs/trello_boards)

 #### 16. Provide Wireframes for your *App*.
+A gallery of all of the wireframes we designed for the KraftMe app can be found [here](./docs/wireframes)

 #### 17. Describe the way tasks are allocated and tracked in your project.